-Don't miss the international reference event on industrialized construction, sustainability and renovation of the sector
+Don't miss the international reference event on industrialized construction, sustainability and renovation

 The European BIM Summit becomes the European Building Summit Barcelona

 The European BIM Summit, organized by the Association of Technical Architecture of Barcelona and with international coverage, is a forum for debate on BIM that was created with the aim of promoting a more efficient, collaborative, modern and respectful construction sector in the use of public, private and natural resources.

 There have been seven editions with the participation of speakers, congress participants and sponsors from all over the world, with a total of approximately 4,000 participants.